KILLYOUGUTSXXX/user-crud-nestjs/Readme.md

     ├ /common              # an object configuration that purposing to comunicated the data.
       ├ /dtos              # an directory class to validate the data before it write to databases.
       ├ /interfaces        # an directory interfaces to build the comunicate between any data to shema object of databases.
-      ├ /schems            # an diretoryclass to define the schema of databases.
+      ├ /schems            # an diretory class to define the schema of databases.
     ├ /main                # an directory that including configuration API.
     ├ /middlewares         # an directory to build flow of services before it really executed.
     ├ /tests               # a strategy about the  custom unit & integrations testing, that i named it as a "Awesome Sequential Testing".